 So, you need to provide your kiddos with a variety of ways to practice so that they don’t get frustrated and learn to hate handwriting.

-Another great way to practice handwriting, both print and cursive, is through copy-work.
+Once your students have learned the proper form through tracing, they can move into copywork.
 This can take a variety of forms, but one way I love for my boys to practice writing is with scriptures from the Bible.
 This helps them with both handwriting and memorization.

-You can purchase copy-work pages, or you can simply let your kids copy any sentence, paragraph, or passage for free.
-Remember, some of our kiddos are more reluctant about handwriting…especially boys.
-So, the best way to overcome this is by letting them copy something of interest or by giving them an opportunity to get hands-on practice.
+You can purchase copywork pages, or you can simply let your students copy any sentence, paragraph, or passage for free.
+And although some kids are reluctant about handwriting, you can help them overcome this obstacle by letting them copy a text of interest or by taking it a step farther and giving them an opportunity to get some hands-on practice.

 This may seem counterintuitive, but you can actually practice handwriting without paper and pencil.
 There are a few fun ways to let your kids practice this skill in a much more hands-on way.